 A focal plane array detector (FPA detector) is a two-dimensional array of photodetector elements placed exactly at the focal plane of an optical system (such as a lens or mirror).
+As a core component of modern infrared focal plane arrays, it plays a vital role in advanced imaging technologies.
 When electromagnetic radiation (e.g. infrared, visible light, or ultraviolet) is focused onto that plane, each pixel or “cell” in the FPA converts incoming photons into electrical signals.
-In practice, FPAs are used in imaging systems to turn spatial patterns of radiation into digital images.
+In practice, FPAs are used in imaging systems—including focal plane array cameras—to turn spatial patterns of radiation into digital images.

-Unlike a single-element sensor that “scans” across a scene, a focal plane array captures a full image in a single exposure (i.e. snapshot), which allows high-speed, real-time imaging with excellent spatial resolution.
-In infrared imaging, the FPA is the heart of the thermal camera: it senses heat (infrared photons) rather than visible light.
+Unlike a single-element sensor that “scans” across a scene, a focal plane detector captures a full image in a single exposure (i.e. snapshot), which allows high-speed, real-time imaging with excellent spatial resolution.
+In infrared imaging, the FPA is the heart of the thermal camera: it senses heat (infrared photons) rather than visible light, which is why infrared focal plane array technology is widely adopted in thermal imaging systems.

-The SYTO Photonics MWIR 640×512 FPA detector (AS-ML640P20) is a prime example.
+The SYTO Photonics MWIR 640×512 FPA detector (AS-ML640P20) is a prime example of high-performance infrared focal plane arrays.
 It features a 640 × 512 pixel array, a 15 µm pixel pitch, and is built on a Type-II superlattice (T2SL) material optimized for the mid-wave infrared (MWIR) band.

 Because focal plane array sensor can rapidly convert spatial radiation patterns into electrical signals, they find broad use across many fields.
 Some key applications: